 RESPONDENT (OR GROUP OF RESPONDENTS) SUPPORT/ OBJECT/ COMMENT BRIEF SUMMARY OF COMMENTS MAIN ISSUES REQUIRING INVESTIGATION DRAFT GNLP RESPONSE PROPOSED CHANGE TO PLAN M Scott Properties Ltd/ Bidwells Support On behalf of M Scott Properties Ltd (Scott Properties), we strongly support the preferred allocation.
 The Site is entirely deliverable, and capable of making a significant contribution towards satisfying the Councils housing needs during the period to 2038.
-The work undertaken to date is covered in more Comment noted Consider additional evidence on delivery etc. as part of policy wording revisions.
-None detail in the Delivery Statement prepared by Scott Properties and submitted in support of this representation See Appendix 1 Anglian Water Comment No reference to water efficiency forming part of design unlike other allocation policies.
+The work undertaken to Comment noted Consider additional evidence on delivery etc. as part of policy wording revisions.
+None support the preferred allocation.
+The Site is entirely deliverable, and capable of making a significant contribution towards satisfying the Councils housing needs during the period to 2038. delivery etc. as part of policy wording detail in the Delivery Statement prepared by Scott Properties and submitted in support of this representation See Appendix 1 Anglian Water Comment No reference to water efficiency forming part of design unlike other allocation policies.
 See also comments on Policy 2.
 Consistent policy approach to water efficiency needed.
 This matter is dealt with under Policy 2 that applies to all sites.
 It is not necessary to include it in the allocation policy None Drayton Parish Council Comment Drayton Parish Council would like to ensure more robust provision is included within the development so that these facilities are available before 25% of the development is built.
 The Parish Council would also like to ensure that no vehicular access is granted into the new development area from Felsham Way.
 Other concerns are: with increase in traffic numbers on Reepham Road towards Drayton and Hellesdon from the proposed vehicular access Comments noted.
 The policy states that the masterplan should set out the approach to phasing across the site.
 It also states that Felsham Way will be a pedestrian/cycle link None point from the new development.
 Suggests a for a left turn only exist to encourage the use of Broadland Northway, the Norwich Western Link and the soon to be delivered duelled A47.
 Members of the public Objection Pleased to see access off Reepham Rd and Fir Covert Way and additional facilities included are noted.
 Neighbourhood Plan must be adhered to.
 Main concerns are, scale of development, potential flooding, additional traffic on to the A140 and A1067 to Norwich particularly with Norwich Golf Club developments.
 Opposed to community facilities suggested for the purposes of further development.
 Development should not commence until the western link is completed.
 Comments noted The requirement to provide for housing needs through this plan may mean that development will commence on site prior to the completion of the western link.
-None NPS Property Consultants Ltd Objection Representing Norfolk Constabulary whose responsibility for policing and making Norfolk a safe It has not been demonstrated that this requirement can be delivered so None place where people want to live, work, travel and invest in. it is not intended to include it in the policy Policy GNLP0337 will provide a very large urban extension at the edge of north west Norwich, the policy should also include a new police station .
+None NPS Property Consultants Ltd Objection Representing Norfolk Constabulary whose responsibility for policing and making Norfolk a safe It has not been demonstrated that this requirement can be delivered so None place where people want to live, work, travel and invest in. it is not intended to include it in the policy Policy GNLP0337 will provide a very large urban extension at the edge of north west Norwich, the policy should also include a new police station.
 Therefore, the policy should be amended to include this requirement in requiring land to be safeguarded for provision of police station.